MonyaS/django_comments/README.md

 To run this project, you will need to add the following environment variables to your .env file

+*Name that will be added to all containers, must be uniq*

 `PROJECT_NAME`

+*Credentials for API gateway service*

 `DB_NAME` Db username